Alternatives for Families - A Cognitive-Behavioral Therapy (AF-CBT)

 Training Features

-- 12 twice-monthly small group consultation calls (up to 12 attendees per group)
+- Twelve twice‑monthly small group consultation calls.

-Quick Description:
+Quick Description

 Full Description